1938–39 NHL season: Regular season

-Prior to the start of the season, the Boston Bruins sold their star goaltender, Tiny Thompson, who had just won a record fourth Vezina Trophy, to the Detroit Red Wings The fans thought Art Ross was crazy, but soon they were applauding rookie Frank Brimsek, would go on to back-stop the Bruins to a first overall finish and a Stanley Cup victory.
+Prior to the start of the season, the Boston Bruins sold their star goaltender, Tiny Thompson, who had just won a record fourth Vezina Trophy, to the Detroit Red Wings.
+The fans thought Art Ross was crazy, but soon they were applauding rookie Frank Brimsek, who would go on to back-stop the Bruins to a first overall finish and a Stanley Cup victory.
 He wiped out Thompson's shutout sequence record with three consecutive shutouts.
 He nearly equalled his new record with three more.
 He ended the season with 10 shutouts, and earned the nickname "Mr. Zero".
 He also became the first goaltender to win both the Vezina Trophy and Calder Memorial Trophy in the same season.

 Joseph Cattarinich died on December 7 of a heart attack following an eye operation.
 Cattarinich was the original goaltender of the Montreal Canadiens when they were formed in 1909 and later a part-owner of the team.
 He was 57.

 The Montreal Canadiens eroded to the point where Jules Dugal replaced Cecil Hart as manager and coach.
 Dugal was not much better and the Canadiens finished sixth.
 One bright note was that Toe Blake won the scoring title, however, despite the poor showing of the team.

 Chicago, after its Stanley Cup win the previous season, began floundering at mid-season and owner Frederic McLaughlin was displeased.
 Accordingly, he fired coach Bill Stewart and hired left wing Paul Thompson in his place.
 But the Black Hawks continued to lose and finished last.

 The New York Americans, up in third place at mid-season, proceeded to fall into a big slump in the second half and though they finished fourth, they were below .500 and had the worst defence in the league.
 Part of the problem was the retirements of Ching Johnson and Hap Day on defence.
 Al Murray was also out of action for quite a time.
 Still, goaltender Earl Robertson found himself on the second all-star team.